 These microfibres are almost impossible to clean up, resulting in these now being found in food chains for animals and humans alike.
 This is before we’ve even considered the human cost associated with ‘fast fashion’ often manufactured in sweat-shops.

 At A.M.
 Custom Clothing, sustainability has always been at the forefront of our mission since our inception.
-Which is why we stock t-shirts, hoodies, sweatshirts and tote bags, made from recycled plastic bottles (100% RPET) and recycled waste organic cotton.
+This is why we stock t-shirts, hoodies, sweatshirts and tote bags, made from recycled plastic bottles (100% RPET) and recycled waste organic cotton.
 All of these products can be custom branded with print or embroidery to your requirements.